globant-ui/html5bootcamp/README.md

     terminator.play(); // output: The 'play' event has been emitted
     ```

-6. Publish "*pause*" event on Movie.pause(), and "*resume*" event on Movie.resume().

-7. Refactor Movie class as a Module keeping your previous code for reference.
+6. Refactor Movie class as a Module keeping your previous code for reference.

-8. Create a DownloadableMovie that extends from Movie adding a download method.
+7. Create a DownloadableMovie that extends from Movie adding a download method.
 Here you will have to set the correct ```prototype``` to DownloadableMovie.

-9. Create a  mixin object called Social with the methods: share(friendName) and like(). *Hint: use Object.assign*
+8. Create a  mixin object called Social with the methods: share(friendName) and like(). *Hint: use Object.assign*

-10. Apply the mixin to Movie object and play with the console output.
+9. Apply the mixin to Movie object and play with the console output.
 You should be able to do something like this in the console:

     ```js
     var ironman2 = new Movie('Iron Man', '2005', 95);